JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

     }
     ```

-3. Mark `ViewModel` with the `@MainActor` annotation.
-It ensures all asynchronous operations within `ViewModel` run on
+3. Make sure `ViewModel` is marked with the `@MainActor` annotation.
+It ensures all asynchronous operations within
-   the main thread to comply with Kotlin/Native requirement:
+   `ViewModel` run on the main thread to comply with the Kotlin/Native requirement:

     ```Swift
     // ...